 Stacy Scott, PhD, MPA

 Understanding African American grief requires taking a long look at the historical and contemporary experiences around the issues of death.
 But troublingly, there is very little research conducted on Black grief and its connection to racism and the social injustices connected to it.
 Understanding the impact of systemic racism and its influence on how a person reacts to loss sets the stage for addressing how best to support communities that are disproportionately affected by infant death.
-This session will offer insight on how some women of color deal with compounded loss and trauma.
-Participants will walk away with an opportunity to gain additional knowledge on how to best serve communities of color affected by infant loss.
+This session offers insight on how some women of color deal with compounded loss and trauma.
+Participants gain additional knowledge on how to best serve communities of color affected by infant loss.

 Addressing Mental Health Problems of Asian American Young Women